 **The gold clock and starburst are brass accent pieces I picked up at Target.
 I plan to add another starburst to the bottom left corner to even things but they only had one in stock when I visited!

 Design a Mock-Up Gallery Wall With Canva

-Another aspect of my selection process included creating a mock-up gallery wall with Canva.
+Another aspect of my selection process included creating a mock-up gallery with Canva.
 This was invaluable in helping me visualize what the different pieces of art would look like next to each other.
-Here are the steps I used to create my mock gallery wall:
+Here are the steps I used to create my mock gallery:

 - Select the presentation design option on Canva